Skip to content

 Pointer type properties

 In addition to the standard properties, pointers also have the inner property.
-It returns the type of the object pointed to.
+It returns the type of the object pointed to as a typeid.

 Optional